Bassoon

 A screening is required for live audition consideration.
 The repertoire requirements for the screening are the same requirements listed below for the live audition.

 Doctoral Level: Provide evidence of a Graduate Recital equivalent to the standards of Graduate Recitals at UNT and a complete list of all repertoire studied previously.
 The entrance audition will include major works from the seventeenth through the twentieth centuries.
-Applicants will be asked to perform one hymn of their choice at the beginning of the audition.
-An improvised or otherwise creative introduction is at the discretion of the applicant.
+The student should be prepared to play for 30 minutes.
 Sightreading will be required at all auditions.

 Percussion